×

 If you are interested in taking your career to the next level, upskill and apply for the most promising creative jobs for architects mentioned below.

-Parametric Designer
+1. Parametric Designer

 Parametric Design (1)

-What Does a Parametric Designer do?
+What Does a Parametric Designer Do?

-Design Technology Specialist
+2. Design Technology Specialist

 Design Technology Specialists are required for creative problem-solving through a diverse set of perspectives, contexts, and research inputs while applying the user’s point of view.
 This is a creative job for architects where they are expected to perform task analysis, define the design, and validate it by testing.
+The salary range for a Design Technology Specialist in India is ₹6,03,000–₹29,00,000 per year.

 What does a Design Technology Specialist do?